BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     * The BLNG Loader (from Wedding Day Massacre) will drop from the badass pool and also drop a whole bunch of money.
 I've always been mystified why it didn't drop a ton of money from the start.
+    * Sandworms from the Commander Lilith DLC will be a bit more likely to drop the Toothpick and Retainer
+    * New Pandora troops will be a bit more likely to drop the Infection Cleaner
 * Improved gifts received in The Talon of God (from Sanctuary residents) to be purples and gemstones.
 * Remove early-game loot restrictions.
 This is actually a superset of the